marc-ed-raffalli/marc-ed-raffalli.github.io/pages/en/projects/geo-game.md

 ```

 - `properties`   used by some core game features but also to provide more info about the country.
 - `geometry`     used to show the countries' shape and implement the interactive feature.
 - `translations` will be used in the second release which should support multiple languages.

 ### Data v2

-{% assign worldGeoDataTranslatedPageDef=translatedPages | where:'ref', 'world-geography-data-processor' %}
+{% assign worldGeoDataProcessorPage=site.pages | where:'ref', 'world-geography-data-processor' | first %}

 Data sources: